wp-plugins/microblog-poster/readme.txt

 * Upload the contents of the microblogposter folder to your /wp-content/plugins/ folder.
 * Activate the plugin through the 'Plugins' menu in WordPress
-* Settings->MicroblogPoster, Fill in your credentials.
+* Settings->MicroblogPoster, Configure your social network accounts.
+* The plugin automatically cross-posts.

 == Upgrade Notice ==